We’re campaigning for restrictions on alcohol marketing to protect children and people impacted by alcohol harm.

 Why do we need tougher laws on alcohol marketing?

-Alcohol use is the biggest risk factor for death, ill-health and disability among 15 to 49-year-olds in the UK and yet little has been done to limit its promotion.
-Advertising restrictions are accepted for other legal products that have health risks, such as cigarettes, junk food and pharmaceuticals.
-A comparable approach is both necessary and appropriate for alcohol.
+Alcohol use is the biggest risk factor for death, ill-health and disability among 15 to 49-year-olds in the UK.
+Yet little has been done to limit its promotion.

 What is the Alcohol Health Alliance UK campaigning for?